 - Select the Group tab.
 By default, only the Base DN information displays.

-- Base DN – Select the Fetch DN plus sign (+) next to the Base DN setting to display a list of Base DNs from which you can select to populate this text box.
-If it does not, revisit the settings you entered on the Server tab before continuing.
+- Base DN – Select the Fetch DN plus sign (+) next to the Base DN setting to display a list of Base DNs.
+Populate this text box by selecting from the list.
+If a list of Base DNs does not display, revisit the settings you entered on the Server tab before continuing.

 Enter data in the following settings.